rajeshozone/Test/home/index.md

 Access to these services on behalf of members is controlled by strong customer authentication within Zopa apps as part of OpenID Connect authorisation flows.

-We are a registered Account Servicing Payment Service Provider (ASPSP) who provide access to these services based on the Open Banking standard..
+We are a registered Account Servicing Payment Service Provider (ASPSP) who provide access to these services based on the Open Banking standard2

 ## Contents